Cx2H/dirtymac/README.md

 - Do Not forget to make this script executable.
 How? (facepalm)
 - Ran this script I have no Network Manager now!
 Start it and comment out the section.
 - Why does it take 1 min to run this script?
 For the -vv of it. -sleep out for speed.
+- You will need to edit this script to your environment.